mostofashakib/Friday/README.md

 cd frontend && vercel --prod
 ```

-Set `NEXT_PUBLIC_API_URL` to your Cloud Run service URL in the Vercel project settings.
+Set your Supabase environment variables in the Vercel project settings.
+No backend URL env var is needed — the catch-all proxy route always targets port 8000 in development and your Cloud Run URL in production (configure this in `app/api/[...path]/route.ts`).

 ---